Joti Stamatopoulos

-Joti Stamatopoulos (Γιώτης Σταματόπουλος; born 10 December 1972) is a German football manager and former footballer who was last assistant manager of Antalyaspor.
+Joti Stamatopoulos (Γιώτης Σταματόπουλος; born 10 December 1972) is a German football manager and former player who was last assistant manager of Antalyaspor.

 Early life

 Stamatopoulos is a native of Cologne, Germany.
 He retired from playing football at the age of twenty-eight after suffering a knee injury.

 Career

 Stamatopoulos started his managerial career with German side SC West Köln.
 In 2003, he was appointed manager of German side SF Troisdorf.
 In 2008, he was appointed manager of Greek side Panionios FC.
 In 2010, he was appointed manager of Greek side Pontioi Katerini FC.
 In 2012, he was appointed manager of Greek side Tyrnavos 2005 FC.
 After that, he was appointed manager of Estonian side Tartu JK Tammeka.
 After that, he was appointed manager of Greek side Episkopi FC.
 In 2021, he was appointed manager of German side FC 08 Homburg.
 He starred in German television show "Fujuma".

 Personal life

 Stamatopoulos has been married.
 He has a son.